 Graduate Research in Arts Travel Scheme (GRATS)

-GRATS provides Doctor of Philosophy (Arts) and Masters by Research candidates with assistance towards undertaking research-related activities that will enhance their thesis.
+GRATS provides Faculty of Arts Doctor of Philosophy (PhD) and Masters by Research (MA) graduate researchers with assistance towards undertaking research-related activities that will enhance their thesis.

 Last day for applications learn more

 This is the last day on which applications will be accepted.
 Though conditions vary, we recommend submission by 5pm AEST to avoid disappointment.